 Terri Te Tau

 Terri Te Tau is a trans-disciplinary artist of Rangitāne and Ngāti Kahungunu descent who grew up in the Wairarapa region of New Zealand.
 She holds a Doctorate in Fine Arts at Te Pūtahi a Toi, Massey University.

 She is a member of the Mata Aho Collective who exhibited in Documenta 14.
+In 2020 Mata Aho were nominated for the Walters Prize.
 She has participated in group shows within public galleries and project spaces in Aotearoa New Zealand, Germany, Denmark and New York.
 Terri completed a Bachelor of Māori Visual Arts at Massey in 2008 followed by a Post-Graduate Diploma in Māori Visual Arts.
 In 2009 she moved to Paris where she was granted a summer residency at Parsons Paris School of Art and Design.